Reading Robert Mueller Now that Sessions is Fired. Posted 11/14/18 by Jeanne Mayell

 The outcome of the Trump presidency

-- His efforts prove to be unpopular and fruitless.
-He also further incriminates himself with his efforts to stop the investigation.
+- He also further incriminates himself with his efforts to stop the investigation.

 - Although he will not be indicted while in office, Trump struggles politically and emotionally with the fall-out.
-Indictment comes later.
+Consequences come later.

 - Trump continues to give political rallies for the rest of his presidency because they energize him.
-But he becomes less effective with controlling the GOP once Mueller’s indictments are completed and also once Trump’s tax returns are publicized.
+But he becomes less effective with controlling the GOP once public opinion turns against Trump.

 - His mental health suffers and he becomes a mental roller coaster – neglecting normal presidential duties in favor of political rallies, and withdrawing eventually completely.